Weald: Transport infrastructure

 The M25, M26 and M20 motorways all use the Vale of Holmesdale to the north, and therefore run along or near the northern edge of the Weald.
 The M23/A23 road to Brighton, uses the western, narrower, part of the Weald where there are stream headwaters, crossing it from north to south.
 Other roads take similar routes, although they often have long hills and many bends: the more sedate, but busy A21 trunk road to Hastings is still beset with traffic delays, despite having had some new sections.

 Five railways once crossed the Weald, now reduced to three.
 Building them provided the engineers with difficulties in crossing the terrain, with the hard sandstone adding to their problems.
-The Brighton Main Line followed the same route as its road predecessors: although it necessitated the long tunnel near Balcombe and the Ouse Valley Viaduct.
-Tributaries of the River Ouse provided some assistance in the building of now-closed East Grinstead-Lewes and the Uckfield-Lewes lines.
-The principal main-line railway to Hastings had to negotiate difficult terrain when it was first built, necessitating many sharp curves and tunnels; and similar problems had to be faced with the Ashford-Hastings line.
+The Brighton Main Line followed the same route as its road predecessors: although it necessitated the construction of Balcombe tunnel and the Ouse Valley Viaduct.
+Tributaries of the River Ouse provided some assistance in the building of now-closed East Grinstead–Lewes and Uckfield–Lewes lines.
+The Tonbridge–Hastings line had to negotiate difficult terrain when it was first built, necessitating many sharp curves and tunnels; and similar problems had to be faced with the Ashford-Hastings line.

 Several long-distance footpaths criss-cross the Weald, and it is well-mapped recreationally, covered by routes from: